pehladik/geicar/documentation/software/nucleo/nucleo_overview.md

 ## Scheduling

-The position of the wheels is updated by interruption on the fronts.
+### Motor speed

-The speed is calculated under interruption at each edge of the position sensor.
-The clock used to calculate the speed is the timer.
-This timer is reset at each interruption and
+The speed is calculated under interruption at each edge of the coder of each wheel.
+The clock used to calculate the speed is the timer TIM2 for the left wheel and TIM4 for the right wheel.
+This timer is reset at each interruption and give directly the speed. if the car does not move then the speed is set to zero after 100ms.

-The speed of the rear wheel and steering wheel position are updated under interruption when orders are received on te CAN bus.

-The sending of information on wheel position and speed, steering wheel position and battery level is done under interruption of the Systick.
+### Voltage measurements
+Voltage measurements are continuously updated by the ADC, so there is no scheduling for these values.
+They can be read asynchronously.
+The freshness of the data is less than 1ms.

+### Motor Commands
+The motor consigns are updated each time a CAN message is received.
+The actuators are updated periodically in the loop of the main file.
+The base period is 20ms.
+It can be changed by changing the value of the `PERIOD\_UPDATE\_CMD` constant in the `Inc/main.h` file.
+The maximum response time to react to a command is approximatively egals to the time transmission of the CAN MCM message, plus the period of the update loop.

+### Sending data sensors
+The battery level, the steering angle, and the speeds of the left and right motor are periodically send with a period egals to 100ms.
+It can be changed by changing the value of the `PERIOD\_CAN\_SEND` constant in the `Inc/main.h` file.